fjfnaranjo/RogueDM/docs/pages/collaborators/development.md

 ### Object programming

-The desing follows an **strong** approach to Object programming.
+The desing follows a **strong** approach to Object programming.

 * Most logic is represented as object abstractions.
-* All classes have a unique file for its definitions and other for its declarations.
+* All classes have an unique file for its declarations and other for its definitions.
 Another related types can be defined along this classes but try to avoid cluttering the files too much.
 * The C++ main method is mapped to a class (see \ref src/main.cpp and
   \ref roguedm::Application).